turingschool/backend-curriculum-site/module2/lessons/database_relationships_and_visualizations.md

 ## Warm-Up

-* Draw a diagram of the table for `users` in your Book Club project.
+* Draw a diagram of the table for `books` in your Book Club project.
 What information lives in that table?
-* What is the relationship between a `user` and a `review`?
+* What is the relationship between a `books` and a `review`?
 What does this relationship look like on a database level?
 * How will this relationship be set-up in the models?

 ### Defining Key Terms